OliveiraJ/quiz-game/README.md

 # quiz-game

-A simple quiz-game based on the gophercises/quiz
+A simple quiz-game based on the gophercises/quiz built during the course as a learning activity.